Davengahu007/MASSIVE_Data/README.md

 ##  Python3 Development Environment

 ### Description
-- Set up a new Python3 development environment for this assessment.
-- Install all the dependencies that you think will be relevant.
-- Build a Python3 project with the structure of projects in PyCharm.
-- Import the MASSIVE Dataset mentioned in the Data File above.
-- Generate an en-xx.xlsx file for all languages using the id, utt, and annot_utt fields.
-- Avoid using recursive algorithms due to their time complexity and memory issues.
+As a team, we've established a new Python 3 development environment for our assessment.
+To ensure smooth development, we've installed all the relevant dependencies.
+Our Python project, structured like projects in PyCharm, is ready to go.
+We've successfully imported the MASSIVE Dataset mentioned in the data file.
+Using the 'id,' 'utt,' and 'annot_utt' fields, we've generated an 'en-xx.xlsx' file for all languages.
+To optimize efficiency and avoid time complexity and memory issues, we've steered clear of using recursive algorithms.

 ### Usage
 1. Ensure Python3 is installed on your system.